 “I'm really lucky to have the work that I've got to do.
 I'm having a great time, because a lot of guys my age are sort of stultified and atrophied in their abilities and in their attitudes toward the material.
 It's a seven-day week, and I put in a minimum of 65 hours a week, and I'm not making nearly the amount of money I used to make in television, but I'm a lot happier.”

-, Chaykin has doen several covers for DC Comics, as well as a couple of limited series, one featuring a new take on the Challengers of the Unknown, the other his original story
+, Chaykin has done several covers for DC Comics, as well as a couple of limited series, one featuring a new take on the Challengers of the Unknown, the other his original story, City of Tomorrow

-, a 4-issue adaptation of Philip Wylie's novel
+, a four-issue adaptation of Philip Wylie's novel Gladiator

-, with art by comics veteran Russ Heath.
+, with art by comic book veteran Russ Heath.

 Both writing and drawing, he's danced around the idea of self-publishing the project.
 "It's come close to being published by various companies but it's something I really want to control.
 It's personally derived, there are metaphors from my own life in this job but in a world where super-hero comics are held in the regard they are, this is not an easy sell."

-Despite such challenges in the comics world, Chaykin feels very lucky.
-“It's an absoulutely fantastic way to make a living.
+Despite such challenges in the comic book world, Chaykin feels very lucky.
+“It's an absolutely fantastic way to make a living.
 I work in sweats and a t-shirt and a four-day beard.
 I look like a homeless person, and I love my life, and I'm real proud and happy.

 "One of the things about my life and my career I've always said is I am absolutely blessed."